 We are also required to report whether other information published together with the audited financial statements including the Annual Governance Statement (AGS) and Narrative Report, is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+Our audit work was carried out between December 2022 and January 2023.
+The draft statement of accounts was not published until October 2022 and therefore missed the statutory deadline.
+This was because the Council did not receive a draft valuation report until 16 September and only received a final version in November 2022.
+This meant the Council could not issue draft accounts until 18 October 2022.
+We do not consider this is compatible with good governance.

-Our audit work was carried out between July 2021 and January 2022.
-The accounts were prepared to a good standard together with appropriate working papers available from the start of the audit for most areas.
-A notable exception to this were the papers for property valuation.
+When received, the accounts were prepared to a good standard together with appropriate working papers available from the start of the audit for most areas.